Yasht: The 21 hymns of the Yasht collection

-The 21 yashts are used today in a wide range of liturgical practices.
+The 21 Yashts are used today in a wide range of liturgical practices.
 The can be recited by priests as well as lay people and in a diverse range of settings, like fire temples as well as in private or public spaces.
 They are typically addressed to one specific divinity.
-Their liturgical use is, therefore, different from the high liturgies, like the Yasna, Vendidad or Visperad, which are always performed by several priests, typically in a fire temple, and are dedicated to all Zoroastrian divinities.
+Their liturgical use is, therefore, different from the high liturgies, like the Yasna, or Yasht i Visperad, which are always performed by several priests, typically in a fire temple, and are dedicated to all Zoroastrian divinities.

 Yashts in the wider Avesta

-In addition to the hymns in the Yasht collection, the term Yasht is also used in Zoroastrian tradition for other texts.
-This includes several hymns of the Yasna liturgy that "venerate by praise".
-These Yashts are: the Barsom Yasht (Yasna 2), another Hom Yasht in Yasna 9–11, the Bhagan Yasht of Yasna 19–21, a hymn to Ashi in Yasna 52, another Srosh Yasht in Yasna 57, the praise of the (hypostasis of) "prayer" in Yasna 58, and a hymn to the Ahurani in Yasna 68.
+In addition to the hymns in the Yashts collection, the term yasht is also used in Zoroastrian tradition for other texts.
+This includes several hymns of the Long Liturgy that "venerate by praise".
+These yashts are: the Barsom Yasht (Yasna 2), another Hom Yasht in Yasna 9–11, the Bhagan Yasht of Yasna 19–21, a hymn to Ashi in Yasna 52, another Srosh Yasht in Yasna 57, the praise of the (hypostasis of) "prayer" in Yasna 58, and a hymn to the Ahurani in Yasna 68.